OneDrive/onedrive-api-docs/docs/rest-api/resources/video.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Video facet

 The **Video** facet groups video-related data on OneDrive into a single complex type.

 It is available on the video property of [driveItem][item-resource] resources that represent videos.

 ## JSON representation

 <!-- { "blockType": "resource", "@odata.type": "oneDrive.video" } -->

 ```json
 {
   "bitrate": 1234,